 Why Thermal Water Spray Is the Ultimate Skin-Care Multitasker

-because they’re easy to use when we’re looking for an instant refresh.
-One of our go-tos for this is a hydrating thermal mist — a French-girl favorite that works to keep your makeup intact, hydrate your skin and protect it from free radicals.
+If you're looking for an instant refresh, one of our go-to products is a hydrating thermal mist.
+It's a French-girl favorite that works to keep your makeup intact, hydrate your skin and protect it from free radicals.
 Ahead, we rounded up seven reasons why you should incorporate a thermal water spray into your routine.

 Thermal Water Sprays Are Beneficial for All Skin Types